VineethNareddy/EfficientStudy/README.md

 5. Create a .env folder and have the following variables: OpenAI API key (you will have to get this by yourself), HOST (localhost), DATABASE (your database name), USER (your username), PASSWORD (your password)
 6. `streamlit run main.py`: To launch our application.
 Should take a short time before a user can finally interact with our application.
 7. You have to create a username before you continue using the app.
 Otherwise, this may cause errors
-8. In addition, your first chat must include a file attached to it.
-Otherwise, this may also cause errors

 Note: It's best if you run this app with the latest version of Python installed.
 We're not sure of this, but if you don't have the latest version, any version >= 3.12 should work.